PyDrocsid/cogs/general/custom_commands/documentation.md

 # Custom Commands

-This cog contains the `custom_commands` command.
-The command can be used to create own commands which can be called.
+This cog contains the `custom_commands` command, which can be used to create simple commands that send a predefined answer when used.

 ## custom_commands